A bit of background:

 Replace all of the loft insulation with modern spaceboard.

-Replace the render at the front of the house with a modern equivalent.
+Repair the render at the front of the house.

 Extend the house to create a new kitchen extension to support modern living.